Are you looking to get fit after pregnancy?

 I believe that almost all postpartum women should participate in resistance training.

 Resistance training involves using some sort of external force to develop and strengthen your muscles.
-These external forces can be purchased on Amazon and include:
+These external forces can be purchased here at Postpartum Trainer and Amazon:

 The best part?